BUEC500C1/news-analyzer-YukoIshikawa/README.md

 ### News feed Ingester
    * As an investigator, I want to discover content from Web to enhance story
    * As an inverstigator, I want to search based on keywords and sentiments

+# cord review
+ - the program returns empty jsons when running the flask API
+ - unit tests for flask API are not testing my modules correctly